DataDog/integrations-core/nfsstat/README.md

 See [metadata.csv][7] for a list of metrics provided by this check.

 ### Events
-The Nfststat check does not include any events.
+The Nfsstat check does not include any events.

 ### Service Checks
 The Nfsstat check does not include any service checks.